fanatic/hipache/README.md

  * __server__: generic server settings, like acceslog location, or number of workers
     * __server.accessLog__: location of the Access logs, the format is the same as nginx.
+For Logplex-style logging, set to 'syslog://logplex-host:port'.
 Defaults to `/var/log/hipache/access.log` if not specified.
     * __server.workers__: Number of workers to be spawned.
 You need to request to have at least 1 woker, as the master process does not serve any request.
 Defaults to `10` if not specified.
     * __server.maxSockets__: The maximum number of sockets which can be opened on each backend (per worker).
 Defaults to `100` if not specified.